Anselm Adornes: Jerusalemkerk

 The Adornes family had a tradition of the veneration of the holy places of Jerusalem.
 In 1428, Pieter II Adornes and Jacob Adornes, grandsons of Opicius the younger and Margaret of Aartrijke, started building the remarkable Jerusalemkerk in Bruges.
 The Jerusalem Church was intended to be a copy of the Church of the Holy Sepulchre in Jerusalem.
 Some sources state incorrectly that Anselm Adornes built the church.
 He was a child when it was consecrated in 1429.

 In 1470, Adornes undertook a pilgrimage on foot to Jerusalem, accompanied by his son Jan Adornes.
 Jan wrote a memoir of their experiences.
 He became a canon at St. Peter's collegiate church in Lille; a copy of the manuscript is preserved in their archives.

 After their return, Adornes enhanced the building.
 The tomb in the centre of the church is for himself and his wife Margriet.
 Today the church is known as the Jeruzalemkapel and is part of the Adornesdomein historic site in Bruges.

 Other Diplomatic Activities

-Anselm undertook other diplomatic missions in the service of the Duke of Burgundy in the 1460s and 1470s.
+Adornes undertook other diplomatic missions in the service of the Duke of Burgundy in the 1460s and 1470s.
 The Duke had plans to undertake a crusade and as Adorne had visited Jerusalem, he could give him advice.
 Adorne also travelled to Poland, where he was received by King Casimir IV.